-More than three fourths of dredged material deposited in the Baltic Sea in 2020 were transported to the sea from dredging at harbors and rivers.
-A bit less than a quarter of the reported amounts originate from dredging operations at sea.
+Almost 90 % of dredged material deposited in the Baltic Sea in 2021 were transported to the sea from dredging at harbors and rivers.
+A bit less than one sixth of the reported amounts originate from dredging operations at sea.
 The distribution is similar to last years but differ from the pattern observed in 2013-2015 and 2017 when most of the deposited material was originating from sea.